aman1971/Stantechai-assignement/DOCKER_SETUP.md

 ⚠️ **Security Notes**:
 - Never commit `.env` file to Git (already in `.gitignore`)
 - Use strong passwords in production
-- The `.env.docker.example` is a template only
+- The `.env.example` is a template only
 - Each developer/environment should have their own `.env` file

 ## Database Persistence

 MySQL data is stored in a Docker volume named `mysql_data`.
 This means:
-- ✅ Data persists across container restarts
+- Data persists across container restarts
-- ✅ Data survives `docker-compose down`
+- Data survives `docker-compose down`
-- ❌ Data is deleted with `docker-compose down -v`
+- Data is deleted with `docker-compose down -v`

 ### Reset Database
 ```bash